Kazi-Sher/DC-Motor-Control-Testrig/README.md

 The motor was further characterized using an open-loop duty staircase.
 The identified model was then validated on a separate single-step experiment: a `0.6` duty command applied at `t = 0.5 s`.
 The model predicts the measured speed response closely:

-- RMSE over the step response: `0.23 rad/s`
+- RMSE over the step response: `0.26 rad/s`
-- Steady-state speed error: `+0.11%`
+- Steady-state speed error: `+1.5%`
-- Speed estimate: encoder position forward difference, `N = 4`
+- Speed estimate: encoder position forward difference with 16 ms window

 ## PI Speed Control